IAMconsortium/nomenclature/doc/source/getting_started.rst

   import pyam
   from nomenclature import DataStructureDefinition, RegionProcessor, process

-  # Initialize DataStructureDefinition and RegionProcessor giving them the
+  # Initialize DataStructureDefinition from a suitable directory
-  # directories where the codelists and mappings are defined as input.
-  dsd = DataStructureDefinition("definitions/")
+  dsd = DataStructureDefinition("definitions")

-  # Only to be used if there are mappings!
+  # Initialize a RegionProcessor from a suitable directory that has the mappings
-  rp = RegionProcessor.from_directory("mappings/", dsd)
+  rp = RegionProcessor.from_directory("mappings")

   # Read the data using pyam
-  iam_results_file = "some file"
-  df = pyam.IamDataFrame(iam_results_file)
+  df = pyam.IamDataFrame("/path/to/file")

-  # Using the process function we perform the validation of allowed regions and
+  # Perform the validation and apply the region aggregation
-  # variables as well as the aggregation (if applicable) in one step.
   df = process(df, dsd, processor=rp)

 **Notes**